ZhaoBinglin2025/zhaobinglin2025.github.io/index.md

 ## Research Interests

 ### Cognitive and Psychological disicpline with design
-Previously, my research focused on thermal management of lithium-ion batteries, which naturally motivated my current interest in **AI-driven energy systems**.
+Previously, my research focused on cognitive load,then I went to psychology health teaching department to be an assistant, where i explore my research interest to real people with mental health.
-- Investigating mechanisms for suppressing thermal runaway in lithium-ion batteries and developing **PCM-based hybrid cooling strategies**
+- Focusing on the potential factors that may influence the cognitive
 - Thermal management of LIBs under high-power discharge conditions using **finite element modeling** and **multiphysics simulation**
 - Applications in energy storage and electronic thermal control